 Relocation out of the question?

-Designed with discipleship in mind, UGST is preparing students for work in the harvest fields of a postmodern, educationally enlightened, but spiritually starving world.
+Designed with discipleship in mind, Urshan Graduate School of Theology (UGST) is preparing students for work in the harvest fields of a postmodern, educationally enlightened, but spiritually starving world.
 Your path to 21st century ministry begins here!

-UGST policy and the Association of Theological Schools currently require that at least 24 credits fulfill residency.
-Most students find a degree to take 4 years to complete and commit to coming once each June and January in order to fulfill this requirement.
-The sole exception is in the first year of study when all students are encouraged to take an August term, Biblical Interpretation, as their first course at UGST.
+Urshan Graduate School of Theology and the Association of Theological Schools (ATS) currently require students to fulfill residency credits in order to obtain a degree.
+These can be accomplished by taking short terms/intensives.
+Most students will commit to enrolling in a short term once each semester in order to meet this requirement.
+The sole exception is in the first year of study when all students are encouraged to take Biblical Interpretation as their first course at UGST.

 Distance learning courses at UGST are designed specifically with you, the student, in mind.
 A course being offered within a semester is typically 8 or 15 weeks long and is comprised of a variety of instructional methods such as discussion posts, recorded lectures, assignments, and course readings.
 Course formats include: online, intensives/short terms and live courses (i.e. courses conducted in real time).

 For more information on short terms/intensives, visit our FAQs or email us at [email protected]

 Urshan Graduate School is accredited by the Association of Theological Schools and is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 Information on non-NC-SARA state approvals is made available upon request from the admissions office.